jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 - Nathan and Devi Mahalona.
 The great example of going and serving the Lord as missionaries.

-### This month
+### Caring this Month
-By definition, sacrifice is  simply caring and turning our will toward God.
+By definition, <b>sacrifice is simply caring and turning our will toward God</b>.
 The spirt most certainly bolsters an such event.

 Sister Sigle.
 A couple of weeks ago, "our sacrifice" became somewhat "complete" with regards to our long time ward member Claudia Sigle.
 Our ward overwhelmed it on this Monday afternoon.